drowsygoat/sarek/README.md

 # SAREK Workflow Overview

-This repository provides scripts, sample tables, and configuration JSONs to run the **SAREK pipeline** for variant calling.
+This repository provides scripts, sample tables, and configuration JSONs to run the **SAREK pipeline** for calling variant from AIL data.

 Below is a high-level overview of the workflow.

 ---